djangofan/WebDriverTestingTemplate/README.md

 # Implemented Features

-1. For use with JUnit 4.11 or higher, supporting parameterized tests.
+1. For use only with JUnit 4.11 or higher.
 2. For use with Sikuli 1.0.1 or higher to test native elements that WebDriver can't control.
 3. Unit tests are parameterized.
 4. Will log output to build/test-output directory in project.
-This is the Gradle default.
 5. Uses the WebDriver "page object" design pattern.
-6. Implemented multiple projects as sub-projects of the root Gradle project.
-7.
+6. Implemented multiple project build.
+The root project has a subproject called "core" and all subprojects of "core" inherit classes from it.
+7. Will generate reports of JUnit tests results in build/reports/test/index.html
+8.

 # Configuration Notes